rng-guy/NFSMWBartender/README.txt

  • when exactly (if at all) the helicopter can (de / re)spawn.

 The "Advanced" feature set FIXES TWO BUGS:
- • HeavyStrategy 3 spawns no longer have a chance to abort their ramming attempts instantly, and
+ • HeavyStrategy 3 spawns will no longer cancel their ramming attempts early to flee, and
  • the engagement count shown above the pursuit board now (accurately) counts chasing cops only.